 When determining intermodal requirements, shippers need the following information:

-- The IMC will coordinate the pick up the freight load from the shipper’s dock and dray the load to the origin ramp.
+- The IMC will coordinate to pick up the freight load from the shipper’s dock and dray the load to the origin ramp

 As previously mentioned, the intermodal container has great visibility along its route.
 The IMC can communicate this to the shipper via an FTP, EDI, or XML system-to-system connection or will be given visibility through the IMC website or through reporting pushed to the shipper.

-The following is a step-by-step guide in beginning the transition to the intermodal process:
+The following is a step-by-step guide in beginning the transition to intermodal:

 Begin the Education Process